mseto97/file-previewer/README.md

 * audio: creator, runtime

 ## Loading Files into the program
-A file containing appropriate metadata is in this repostitory.
-When you run the MediaApp.xcodproj build and run the app (If you are unable to build/run the app, click the "Scheme" button in the top left corner, click "Add New Scheme..." and select "MediaApp".
+A file containing appropriate metadata/json format is in this repostitory (library-contents.json).
+When you run the MediaApp.xcodeproj build and run the app (If you are unable to build/run the app, click the "Scheme" button in the top left corner, click "Add New Scheme..." and select "MediaApp".
 You should now be able to build and run it)  When the app is running, click "Import Files..." button and import "library-contents.json".
 This will load a prepared json file and its contents into the app where you will be able to view the files.
 You can import your own files, as long as it follows the given json file format above.

 ## Contributors
 Daniela Lemow (danielalemow)